Alluxio/alluxio/docs/en/Command-Line-Interface.md

 make room for more space in Alluxio.

 {% include Command-Line-Interface/setTtl.md %}

+## stat
+The `stat` command dumps the FileInfo representation of a file or a directory to the console.
+It is primarily intended to assist powerusers in debugging their system.
+Generally viewing the file info in the UI will be much easier to understand.

+For example, `stat` can be used to debug the block locations of a file.
+This is useful when trying to achieve locality for compute workloads.

+{% include Command-Line-Interface/stat.md %}

 ## tail
 The `tail` command outputs the last 1 kb of data in a file to the console.